Art & Process

 This is what I believe about AI: the people who will do the most interesting work with it are the ones who arrive with something already in their hands.
 Taste, intention, and point of view are still entirely human.

 AI doesn't have to replace us.
-It can help us go further than we have humanly thought possible.
+It can help us go further than we ever thought humanly possible.